Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Braiding parafermion modes

 However, unless $\beta\gg \alpha$, the $2m$ eigenstates in the lowest band are not degenerate.
 In the half-moon contour, this indicates that on the straight line portion through $B=0$ of the contour, {even though the $2m$ states remain separated from the other excited states, the topological Berry phase cannot be separated from} a $k$-dependent dynamical phase that is non-universal.
 The $2m$ states come in $m$ pairs, leading to $m-1$ independent relative dynamical phases.

-For small $m$, it may be possible to precisely control the system parameters and the duration of the exchange process such that it is a common period for all $m-1$ modes, which eliminates the dynamical phases.
-However, the result is not topologically protected.
+For small $m$, it may be possible to eliminate dynamical phases by precisely controlling the system parameters and the duration of the exchange process such that it is a common period for all $m-1$ modes.
+However, the result is not topological protected against unitary errors induced by imperfect cancelation of dynamical phases.